core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The rule about processing the request where the received Recipient ID ('kid') is equal to the server's Sender ID.

-   - The storing of the value of the 'kid' and 'kid context' parameters from the group request, if the server intends to reply with multiple non-notification responses to a group request.
+   - The storing of the value of the 'kid' and 'kid context' parameters from the request, if the server intends to reply with multiple responses within the long exchange established by the request.

-* If Observe {{RFC7641}} is supported, what is defined in {{ssec-verify-request-observe}} of this document holds.

 ## Protecting the Response {#sec-pairwise-protection-resp}